svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings1.md

 @def tags = ["julia","beginners"]

 # TL;DR
+Tips on preparing your tools before you start coding with the Julia language for an easier and more productive learning journey.
 Prepare your tools before you even start coding.
-Get better terminal and configure it.
-Install pipx, juliaup, set up your `startup.jl` file.
+Get a better terminal and configure it.
+Install pipx, juliaup, and set up your `startup.jl` file.

 \toc